rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 Trezor regularly releases **firmware updates** to fix bugs, patch vulnerabilities, and add new features.
 In case of a compromission of the Trezor architecture, a malicious firmware update could have a disastrous result and compromise your funds.

-There are several protection put in place by Trezor to avoid a malicious updates:
+There are several protections put in place by Trezor to avoid a malicious update:

 - These updates require user confirmation via the device’s screen, preventing unauthorized or malicious firmware installations.
 - The firmware is also **signed** by SatoshiLabs, ensuring the authenticity of the update before installation.